Mohamed-khaled0/Mohamed-khaled0/README.md

 #### I'm a Data Analyst
 ![I'm a Data Analyst](https://cdn.mos.cms.futurecdn.net/XbYnCuVzbcHPHuYzCGuSmf-1024-80.jpg.webp)

  I'm Mohamed from Egypt.
-I really enjoy learning languages and frameworks like Python (Pandas, Numpy )], as well as working in SQL, Excel , and Tableau.
+I really enjoy learning languages and frameworks like Python (Pandas, Numpy )], as well as working in SQL, Excel , and Tableau
+ I learn these skills, to help the future company that I will work for, make the best decisions, which in turn will improve and raise its efficiency.

 Skills: SQL,Excel ,Statistics ,Tableau ,Python